JamesCrichton/Islet-expansion-python/README.md

-# Collection of Jupyter Notebooks for manipulating geojson annotation
+# Collection of Jupyter Notebooks for manipulating geojson annotations
+## Despite the repo name, these are not only about islet expansion

 These operations currently involve manipulation of geojson annotation files from segmentation or pancreas sections using HALO.